-Alternative project locations with suitable zoning and access to utilities were assessed during the procurement and planning stages of the development in 2007.
+A total of 6 no. alternative project locations with suitable zoning and access to utilities were assessed during the procurement and planning stages of the development in 2013.
 It was concluded that having considered alternative sites that Grangecastle was a preferred option.

-Several iterations of site layout were considered planning stages of the development to arrive at the current constructed arrangement of buildings and site infrastructure.
+Several iterations of site layout were considered during planning stages of each phase of the development to arrive at the current constructed arrangement of buildings and site infrastructure.